appveyor/website/src/docs/build-environment.md

 ### Visual Studio Preview image

-AppVeyor also provides a build image which contains, in place of the Visual Studio 2019 version on the current image, the VS 2019 Preview relative to that version.
+AppVeyor also provides a build image which contains, in place of the Visual Studio 2019 current version, the VS 2019 Preview latest version.

 * `Visual Studio 2019 Preview`
 * `Visual Studio 2017 Preview` (outdated)